ds2-eu/documentation/README.md

 * In some cases, you may need to add N/A or To Be Done for some sections

-* There are some examples in the instructions on how to include images
+* There are some examples in the instructions on how to include images.
+In order to name your images use the following convention MODULE-nameoftheimage where MODULE is the abbreviation of the module name ie. IDT-portal.jpg.
+Add all your images to an /images folder

 * As an example, the idt on-line documentation is already published at <https://ds2-eu.github.io/documentation/modules/idt/>.
 Please see this example for additional guideline on how to create your sections.
 For the formatting of the sections, you can access the source code of the idt documentation at <https://github.com/ds2-eu/idt>

-* Once the document is ready, push your updated README.md to your module DS2 GitHub repository
+* Once the document is ready, push your updated README.md and the images/ folder to your module DS2 GitHub repository inside the /docs folder

 * An automatic process will gather all the README.md from all modules GitHub repositories and compile them as a documentation site using material for mkdocs.
 The site is hosted at GitHub at <https://ds2-eu.github.io/documentation/>